fabrica-land/fabrica-connectors/trust_agreement.md

 ### 1. Trust Purpose ###

-1. The purpose of the trust is to create and maintain a link to establish control of the ownership of the Property through the NFT on Ethereum, so as to allow for the time efficient, cost effective, accurate, and secure ownership, transfer, use and enjoyment of real property title in the digital environment (the "**Trust Purpose**").
+1. The purpose of the Trust is to create a link such that ownership of the NFT on Ethereum determines ownership of the property, so as to allow for the time efficient, cost effective, accurate, and secure ownership, transfer, use and enjoyment of real property title in the digital environment (the "**Trust Purpose**").
 2. On creation, the Trust will take and hold title to the Property, and ownership of the Trust will be represented by ownership of the NFT.
-Regardless of the sale, hypothecation, or other transfer of the NFT, title to the Property will remain in the Trust until such time as the then-present Beneficiary (or another authorized party) distributes and removes the property from the Trust by deed.
-In order to facilitate the Trust Purpose, the Trustee and Beneficiary agree that no deed transferring the Property out of the Trust will be valid unless the Beneficiary has first ensured that the NFT has been succesfully destroyed (burnt).
+Regardless of the sale, hypothecation, or other transfer of the NFT, title to the Property will remain in the Trust until such time as the then-present Beneficiary (or another authorized party) distributes the property out of the Trust.
+In order to facilitate the Trust Purpose, the Trustee and Beneficiary agree that no deed or other agreement transferring the Property out of the Trust will be valid unless the Beneficiary has first ensured that the NFT has been succesfully destroyed (burned).
 3. Subject to **Section 7**, the owner(s) of the Account holding the NFT shall be the Beneficiary of the Trust, and have the right to appoint the Trustee.
 All rights and obligations in this agreement shall at all times be linked to the owner of the NFT, such that rightful possession of the NFT gives the holder full and total beneficial ownership.

 ### 2. Definitions ###

 1. **Account** means an Address owned by a person and controlled through a private key.
 2. **Address** means a public key address on Ethereum.
 3. **Beneficiary** means the individual or entity that is in control of the most recent Account owning the NFT.
-In case the NFT was never minted nor owned by any Account, the Beneficiary shall be the original Grantor.
+In the event the NFT has not yet been minted, or has been minted but has never yet been owned by any Account, the Beneficiary shall be the original Grantor.
 4. **Burn** is the result of a Confirmed Transaction of the `burn` function on the Fabrica Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
 5. **Confirmed Transaction** means a transaction that has been recorded on Ethereum in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
 6. **Consensus Rules** means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.
-7. **Creation Date** means the date at which the Trust was created by the Grantor.
+7. **Contract Account** means an Address controlled by a Smart Contract.
-8. **Contract Account** means an Address controlled by a Smart Contract.
+8. **Creation Date** means the date and time at which the Trust was created by the Grantor.
 9. **Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
 10. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the NFT to which this Agreement is attached.
-11. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract
+11. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract.
 12. **Grantor** is the individual or entity who creates the Trust and grants the Property to the Trust.
 13. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the association of a Token ID to an Address.
-14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code (Token ID) adhering to the ERC-721 or ERC-1155 standards
+14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code (Token ID) adhering to the ERC-721 or ERC-1155 standards.
 15. **NFT Metadata** means the data directly stored within the NFT as well as external data linked within the NFT itself.
 These will always include Token ID, Trust Name, and Property legal description.
 Other additional information may be included to simplify property identification, verify past ownership and other activities.
 16. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field `description`.
 The Property so described is the bundle of rights which is to be deeded into the Trust and held throughout the life of the Trust.
 17. **Smart Contract** means the bytecode deployed on a specific Ethereum Address which acts as a program to execute and run a series of processes or interactions.
-18. **Token ID** means the unique and immutable identifier determined on Trust creation and assigned to the corresponding NFT on Mint.
+18. **Token ID** means the unique and immutable identifier determined on Trust creation and assigned to the corresponding Fabrica NFT.
+The Token ID is created based on the digital signature of this Agreement, the Creation Date and the legal description of the Property.
 19. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new Address.
 20. **Trustee** means the individual or entity appointed by the Beneficiary as the Trustee of the Trust.
 21. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata.